 Here’s How To File Taxes If You Weren’t Paid A Standard Paycheck

-Oh, and what about if you receive tips as a waiter, bartender, etc.?
+What about if you receive tips as a waiter, bartender, etc.?
 The IRS has a trusty form for that, too!
 Just fill out a 4070 form, which should be used on a daily basis to record tips, since we bet you can’t remember every single amount you’ve received over the course of the year.

 We know, there’s so much to learn when it comes to tax forms and what’s considered “cash” and what isn’t.
 But hopefully, you walk away from this article feeling like you can totally dominate tax season without fear.

 Sign up for our newsletter.

 Say hello to the best part of your day.